lenaggar/news-website-example/README.md

 [how to run]: #how-to-run

-There are 2 ways to run this app:

-1. I have already deployed the latest build to github-pages under [lenaggar.github.io/news-website-example](https://lenaggar.github.io/news-website-example/).
-Please let me know if it's not working.

-2. The second way is to clone the repo locally, install the dependencies, and start the app.
+Clone the repo locally, install the dependencies, and start the app.
-   All you need to do after cloning the repo locally is to run `npm install && npm run preview`.
+All you need to do after cloning the repo locally is to run `npm install && npm run preview` then open the url in the terminal.
 That's it!

 ## ToDo